-This week saw the completion of the AQL UPSERT
+This week saw the completion of the AQL UPSERT command.

 This command will be very helpful in a lot of use cases, including the following: